+concept reparatory math (or mith)

-Course #: 05259 Credits: 1 PEIMS #: CP111200 Grade: 12
+Course #: 05259 Credits: 1

+PEIMS #: CP111200 Grade: 12

-This course is designed to prepare 12th grade students for success in entry-level college math courses.
-Topics include the Real Number System, Algebraic Reasoning, Functions, Equations, Inequalities, and Quadratics.
-Students will work to increase math skills and problem-solving ability as they prepare for success on the TSI assessment as a measure of college readiness.
-This is an advanced fourth math credit for the Foundation Plan and Endorsements.
-The course is an elective credit for other graduation plans.
-It is not eligible for dual credit.
-Students may earn 1⁄2 credit for one semester.
+This course is designed to prepare 12 th grade stud success in entry-level college math courses.
+Topi Real Number System, Algebraic Reasoning, Fund Equations, Inequalities, and Quadratics.
+Students increase math skills and problem-solving ability of for success on the TSI assessment as a measure of readiness.
+This is an advanced fourth math credi Foundation Plan and Endorsements.
+The course is credit for other graduation plans.
+It is not eligible Students may earn 1⁄2 credit for one semester. cs include the stions, s will work to s they prepare of college t for the s an elective

-Prerequisites: Three math credits prior to enrollment
+Prerequisites: Three math credits prior to enrollme ent